 … and besides, even if you could do extra, unnecessary work, why would you ever want to?

 StraightforwardFatLoss.com is a contrarian (anti) health and fitness blog that rejects the onerous “health and fitness lifestyle” and instead embraces efficiency as a contrary:

 - Beat information overload and learn what’s actually effective enough to be worth worrying about.

 - Learn how to make that work with your lifestyle and actually get results.

-- Stop worrying about anything else, and get on with your day.
+- Stop worrying about anything else, and get the hell on with your day.

 By applying this maxim of efficiency to my own life, I, the author of this site, was able to achieve (and now maintain) this:

 I’ll be honest, I don’t particularly like posting shirtless selfies of myself on the internet.
 But transparency is primarily important, thus I do hereby show that I do indeed walk the walk.

 Yet I insist: I am not particularly remarkable.
 I’ve just figured out, after a lot of trial and error, how to do things right and make them as easy as possible.

 The main point being: If I can do it?
 So can you.